fajryhamzah/fhjqueryplugin/fh-smooth/README.md

 ```

 <br>
-You also can change the duration of transistion(Default : 1000). <br>
+You also can change the duration of transition(Default : 1000). <br>
 ```
 $(".classname").fhsmooth({duration: 5000}); //duration 5s
 ```